charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 This structure makes the system both easy to memorize and easy to teach.
 Synonyms are no longer arbitrary alternatives but clearly justified by the perspective they express.

+> Synonyms provide a second semantic level that helps the compiler verify that inheritance preserves the class domain.
+Declensions ensure ontological compatibility; synonyms help ensure domain continuity.
+> **Without synonyms, this second principle could only rely on developer judgment.**

 ---